 Display Ads Best Practices

-Whether you’re looking to improve your creative or adjust your audience segmentation, these display ads best practices for 2020 will help you optimize campaigns to improve performance:
+Whether you’re looking to improve your creative or adjust your audience segmentation, these display ads best practices for 2022 will help you optimize campaigns to improve performance.

-- An image that represents the product or service, even if it’s abstract
+- An image that represents the product or service, even if it’s abstract.
+(See tips below.)

-- An overall design that matches the corresponding landing page
+- An overall design that matches the corresponding landing page.
+Keep it simple.

 - Product or service imagery; or